populationgenomics/team-docs/hail_batch_dev.md

 After a change has been merged to the `main` branch, it is automatically deployed to the `default` namespace by calling the `prod deploy` API endpoint from a [GitHub workflow](https://github.com/populationgenomics/hail/blob/main/.github/workflows/prod_deploy.yaml).
 You should therefore only rarely have to start a `prod deploy` manually.

 `prod deploy` requires specifying a GitHub commit (SHA), which should generally point at the current `HEAD`, unless you need to roll back.
-Similar to a `dev deploy`, you can specify the steps from `build.yaml` that should be run.
-Unless there's a good reason to only deploy a particular service, you should use the set listed below.
-This is a partial list of steps that is specific to the CPG setup, and excludes services we don't use, for example the blog or image fetcher.
+Similar to a `dev deploy`, you can specify the steps from `build.yaml` that should be run (see the [GitHub workflow](https://github.com/populationgenomics/hail/blob/main/.github/workflows/prod_deploy.yaml) for details).
+Unless there's a good reason to only deploy a particular service, you should replace `$STEPS` below with the same set of steps.

 ```bash
 cd ~/hail